AjayaRamachandran/symphony/README.md

 - **Call-to-Action** is used in the "Open in Editor" button.
 This is a special button as it launches a whole separate window, and represents the program state changing.
 This button style is used incredibly sparingly (so far, only once) as it is very commanding of attention.

 ### Optical Sizing
-A common example used to explain optical sizing is the [circles and squares example.](https://bjango.com/articles/opticaladjustments/) In *Symphony* (and many other softwares) a more common optical sizing is seen: large and small text.
+A common example used to explain optical sizing is the [circles and squares example.](https://bjango.com/articles/opticaladjustments/) In *Symphony* (and many other softwares) a more common optical sizing problem is seen: large and small text.
 A common misconception is that all left or right-justified text should align to the same pixel -- however, this will lead to the smallest text feeling pushed further to the edge than the larger text, since more of its details are optically closer to the edge.
 We must shift smaller text away from the edge to keep them feeling optically aligned.

 <p align='center'>
 <img src='https://www.dropbox.com/scl/fi/4c6ilgee4j6ma57kponbc/Optical-Spacing.jpg?rlkey=0j8wzvw9xi1o7vxm0939laugp&st=d2h90bjj&raw=1' width='90%'>
 </p>

 As you can see in the above example, the red line is several pixels to the right of the blue line, however the text is **optically aligned;** without the lines pointing it out, the text actually appears more natural than if they were pixel-aligned.
-Additionally, the image shows the effect of optical kerning as well -- the percentage of letter widths that should be proportional to the empty space increases as the text gets smaller.
+Additionally, the image shows the effect of optical kerning as well -- the percentage of letter widths that is proportional to the empty space *increases* as the text gets smaller.
 This keeps text feeling breathable at all sizes.
 In *Symphony*, this can be seen in the small letterforms in the toolbar, where wide kerning allows the text to remain readable even at < 9px.

 ### Directing Attention
 Symphony has many *modals*.
 These are floating widgets that display task-sensitive information, and require the user's immediate attention.
 To direct the user's attention to the content of the modals, in a manner that does not clutter their view, we employ a subtle blur to everything else.